| || |

 Click the above image to watch the April 14, 1994 testimony, under oath, of seven tobacco company chief executive officers (CEOs) before the United States House of Representatives Committee on Energy & Commerce,Subcommittee on Health and the Environment.

 Congressman Wyden: "Let me ask you first, and I'd like to just go down the row, whether each of you believes that nicotine is not addictive.
 I've heard virtually all of you touch on it--yes or no, do you believe nicotine is not addictive?"

-The vast majority of new quitters attempt to quit cold turkey.
-Each year cold turkey generates more successful long-term ex-smokers than all other quitting methods combined.
-If you are a new cold turkey quitter stay alert to the fact that most quitting web sites, including government sites, contain advertisements, quitting instructions or articles that were written by pharmaceutical industry financial influence for the purpose of getting you to purchase nicotine (which they've renamed medicine) and use it (which they call therapy).
-Super slick marketing is designed to leave you believing that you have very little chance of succeeding unless you rush-out and purchase nicotine replacement therapy (NRT) weaning products such as the nicotine patch, nicotine gum or nicotine lozenge and immediately put nicotine back into your bloodstream.
+The industry's super slick marketing is designed to leave you believing that you have very little chance of succeeding unless you rush-out and purchase nicotine replacement therapy (NRT) weaning products such as the nicotine patch, nicotine gum or nicotine lozenge and immediately put nicotine back into your bloodstream.
 They do not want you to believe in "you."
-They do not want you to reach for education, understanding, new skills and support, "smart turkey" tools that make dreams come true at rates that make those achieved by their products laughable.
+They do not want you to reach for education, understanding, new skills and support, "smart turkey" tools which make dreams come true at rates that make those achieved by their products sadly laughable.

 WhyQuit's basic "how to quit smoking" video